dohitdeegwal/rapidfort/README.md

 - ## Kubernetes Hosting
 The Kubernetes manifests included in the project enable the deployment of the web server to a Kubernetes cluster.
 By applying these manifests, the web server can be hosted, scaled, and managed within a Kubernetes environment.

+- ## Github Actions
+The project includes a Github Actions workflow that automatically builds and pushes a Docker image of the web server to Docker Hub whenever a new commit is pushed to the main branch.
+This workflow can be found in the .github/workflows directory.
+The image is tagged with the commit hash of the commit that triggered the workflow.
+It is then deployed to a Kubernetes cluster using the Kubernetes manifests included in the project.

 ## Getting Started
 To set up and run the project, follow these steps: